 Upon successful completion you will have the option to register for the

-- American Certification Agency (ACA) National Exam for Patient Care Technicians for an additional fee.
+- National Healthcareer Association (NHA) National Exam for the Patient Care Technician/Assistant for an additional fee.

 - State of Virginia Board of Nursing-Nurse Aide Certification Exam, for an additional fee (this fee is not included in the tuition).